 Limitations and future directions

-We have demonstrated that small, unhummaned aerial systems (sUAS) can be effective means of collecting data at multiple, vastly different spatial scales to investigate a single, multi-scale phenomenon– from meters in between trees, to hundreds of meters of elevation, to hundreds of thousands of meters of latitude.
+We have demonstrated that small, drones can be effective means of collecting data at multiple, vastly different spatial scales to investigate a single, multi-scale phenomenon– from meters in between trees, to hundreds of meters of elevation, to hundreds of thousands of meters of latitude.
 However, some limitations remain but could perhaps be overcome with further refinements in the use of this tool for forest ecology.
 Most of these limitations arise from tree detection and classification uncertainty, and thus it was imperative to work with field data for calibration and uncertainty reporting.

 The greatest limitation in our study arising from classification uncertainty is in the assumption that all dead trees were ponderosa pine.
 We estimate from coincident ground plots that this is true approximately 73.4% of the time.
 Because tree mortality response to forest insects is species-specific, even with sympatric tree species during the same hot drought (Stephenson et al. 2019), we cannot entirely rule out that some of the mortality responses to complex forest structure that we observed arose from these species-specific responses.
 The overall community composition across our study area was not very different (Fettig et al. 2019), so we remain confident that the patterns we observed were driven primarily by the dynamic between the western pine beetle and ponderosa pine.